Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 ### Where can we see logs of the tasks executed?

 Tasks logs are included in the [application logs]({% post_url platform/app/2000-01-01-logs %}) next to other containers logs.

+### How many Scheduled tasks can I create ?

+For an application, you can create up to 5 scheduled tasks.
+For an increased limit, contact the support on the embedded chat or at [support@scalingo.com](mailto:support@scalingo.com).